Intern Program

 When does the Training year begin?

-The first day of the training year is August 1st (or the 1st business day in August).
-The training program requires a commitment of either one or two years and is open to pre doctoral students, postdoctoral students and MFT interns.
+The first day of the training year is September 1st.
+The training program requires a commitment of two years and is open to pre doctoral students and postdoctoral students.

-Is a stipend available for interns and postdoctoral fellows?
+Is a stipend available for interns and pre-doctoral interns and postdoctoral fellows?

 Yes.
-All first-year interns receive a stipend of $3000.
+All first-year interns receive a stipend of $3500.
 Second-year interns receive a stipend of $4500.
-Postdoctoral positions are psych assistantships through the California Board of Psychology, please contact Dr. Claramarie Collins for information on financial reimbursement.
+Postdoctoral positions are psych assistantships through the California Board of Psychology.
+The salary range for a post-doctoral position is $52,500-$78,000.

 How many patients will I be required to see each week?